mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 Terraform v0.11.8
 ```

-For help installing Terraform on a different OS, see [here](https://www.terraform.io/downloads.html):
+For help installing Terraform on a different OS, please see [here](https://www.terraform.io/downloads.html):

 ## Ensure you have your AWS Cloud Credentials Properly Set up
-Follow the AWS guide [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to understand how to setup your credentials.
+Please follow the AWS guide [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to setup your credentials.

 ## Set the Default AWS Region
 The current Terraform Provider for AWS requires that the default AWS region be set before it can be used.
 You can set the default region with the following command: